Distributive-Network/eslint-config/README.md

  - File names are `kebab-case`.
  - Variable names and object property names are `camelCase`
- - Acronyms are treated like words; if we had named `window.XMLHttpRequest` at KDS, it would have been called `window.xmlHttpRequest`.
+ - Acronyms are treated like words; if we had named `window.XMLHttpRequest` at Distributive, it would have been called `window.xmlHttpRequest`.
  - Class names are `CamelCaseWithUppercaseFirstCharacter`
  - Function arguments that are unused should start with _
  - "private" API or object properties should start with __